2021 UW Medicine Accountable Care Network for Washington State School Employees

 Since 2015, the UW Medicine Accountable Care Network (ACN) has provided Washington’s public employees with an affordable option for high-quality care with lower premiums and out-of-pocket expenses.
-The Health Care Authority is offering SEBB-eligible employees in King, Kitsap, Pierce, Skagit, Snohomish, Thurston and Spokane counties this same opportunity to access great healthcare while saving money.
+Last year, the Health Care Authority began offering SEBB-eligible employees in King, Kitsap, Pierce, Skagit, Snohomish, Thurston and Spokane counties this same opportunity to access great healthcare while saving money.

 Why Choose Us?